 Self-consumption of PV electricity is allowed in Sweden, but no national net-metering system exists.
-However, several utilities offer various agreements for the excess electricity of a micro producer (see section 7.2).
+However, several utilities offer various agreements for the excess electricity of a micro-producer (see section 7.2).

-Since the spring of 2014 an ongoing debate about what tax rules that apply to micro producers, and consequently several changes in the different tax laws has occurred since then.
+Since the spring of 2014 an ongoing debate about what tax rules that apply to micro-producers has been going on, and consequently several changes in the different tax laws has occurred since then.
 Listed in this section are some specific tax laws that affect self-consumption and micro-producers.

-Table 20: Summary of self-consumption rules for small private PV systems in 2016.
+Table 25: Summary of self-consumption regulations for small private PV systems in 2017.